Constitution of Pakistan of 1962: Salient features of 1962 Constitution

 Under the Constitution of 1962 US-type presidential system was enforced to overcome political instability and establish a firm socio-economic and political order.
 All the executive authority was vested in the President who was unanimously responsible for the business of the central government.
-All the ministers were appointed by him and they were accountable to him alone.
-They could participate in the deliberations of the legislature but they were not responsible to it.
-Along with the provincial governors all the top ranking officials were appointed by him.
+All the ministers were appointed by him, and they were accountable to him alone.
+They could participate in the deliberations of the legislature, but they were not responsible for it.
+Along with the provincial governors, all the top-ranking officials were appointed by him.
 The president also enjoyed certain legislative, military and judicial powers.
-The provincial set up also followed the central structure.
+The provincial setup also followed the central structure.
 In short, it was the President who was all in all.